Top 30 Most Common Phone Screen Interview Questions You Should Prepare For

 26. What is your availability for this position?

-Example Answer: "I am currently employed, and my standard notice period is two weeks.
-Therefore, I would be available to start approximately two weeks after receiving a formal offer."
+“I am currently employed, and my standard notice period is two weeks.
+So, I would be available to start approximately two weeks after receiving a formal offer.”

 27. How do you handle tight deadlines?

-Why They Ask: This assesses your ability to manage time pressure effectively and deliver results under constraints.
+Assesses your ability to manage time pressure effectively while maintaining quality.

 28. Do you have any questions for us?